tpoisot/ms_spegen_cooc/ms.md

 **Figure 2.** Values of average specificity, nestedness, connectance, and modularity for networks with more (orange) or less (purple) strategy diversity than expected by chance.
 The results within a type of interaction are all highly consistent.
-For this analysis *only*, networks that were as functionally diverse as expected (as determined by the Null Models) were removed, as their diversity of strategies can be explained only by their connectance or degree distribution.
+For this analysis *only*, networks that were as functionally diverse as expected (as determined by the Null Models) were removed, since their diversity of strategies can be explained solely by either their connectance or degree distribution.

 **Figure 3.** Scatterplot of strategy diversity versus other network metrics.
-It is clear that regardless of the interaction type, diversity of strategies responds in a similar way to other network metrics.
+Regardless of the interaction type, diversity of strategies responds in a similar way to other network metrics.
 Points are colored as in Figure 2.
 Triangles are host-parasite systems, squares are plants-herbivores, and circles are plants-pollinators.

 # Tables

 **Table 1.** Results of the null models analyses.
-For each network metric, and for each null model, we indicate the proportion of networks that had significantly larger or smaller values of this metric than expected by chance.
-A network has a significantly different value from the prediction when the empirical value falls outside of the 95% confidence interval for the value as mesured on the randomized networks [@flo11a].
+For each network metric, and for each null model, we indicate the proportion of networks that had significantly larger or smaller values than expected by chance.
+A network has a significantly different value from the prediction when the empirical value falls outside of the 95% confidence interval for the value as mesured on randomized networks [@flo11a].

 **Table 2.** Analysis of the results presented in Fig. 2.
-We used a two-sampled t-test to determine differences from chance expectations for metric networks with either, less, as much, or more strategy diversity.
-We observe that all metrics are different for parasitism networks, but not for other interaction types (although our failure to report an effect is most likely due to the small sample size, as attested by some extremely large confidence intervals).
+We used a two-sampled t-test to determine differences from chance expectations for metric networks with either less, equal, or more strategy diversity.
+We observe that all metrics are different from chance expectatons for parasitism networks, but not for other interaction types (although our failure to report an effect is most likely due to the small sample size, as attested by some extremely large confidence intervals).

-**Table 3.** Analysis of variance partitioning (ANOVA on a linear additive models) of the effects of connectance, nestedness, average specificity, and modularity, on strategy diversity, and the excess diversity of strategy (deviation of empirical values from simulated networks as asssessed by the Null Model analysis).
-Preliminary analyses showed no impact of the interaction type on these relationships, so this was not included as a covariate.
+**Table 3.** Analysis of variance partitioning (ANOVA on linear additive models) of the effects of connectance, nestedness, mean specificity, and modularity, on strategy diversity, and the excess diversity of strategy (deviation of empirical values from simulated networks as asssessed by the Null Model analysis).
+Preliminary analyses showed no impact of the interaction type on these relationships, so this factor was not included as a covariate.

 \clearpage